Posture and your spine

 Standing and sitting in the right position helps our bodies function properly.
 When you slouch or hunch, so does your spine and this can have affects on other parts of your body.
 Some of these affects include:

-- Circulation, which can cause vertebrae (discs) to deteriorate over time
+- Circulation and pressure, which can cause vertebrae (discs) to deteriorate over time

 - Chronic back, neck and shoulder pain, sometimes causing headaches